Eruption of primary teeth; Well child care - teething

 You can buy the following medicines and remedies at the drug store:

-- Acetaminophen (Tylenol and others) or ibuprofen can help when your baby is very cranky or uncomfortable.
+- Acetaminophen (Tylenol and others) or ibuprofen can help when your child is very cranky or uncomfortable.

 Be sure to read and follow package instructions before using any medicine or remedy.
 If you are not sure how to use it, call your child's provider.